rizzahmed/rizzahmed/README.md

 ● I’m currently working on Fintech Product.<br>
 ● I’m currently learning Data Science.<br>
 ● Contact me via <a href="https://linkedin.com/in/myselfrizwan" target=”_blank”>LinkedIn</a>.<br>
 ● Fun fact: Have a unique ability to turn caffeine into code!
-With a cup of coffee or tea by your side.
+With a cup of coffee or tea.

 ## 🌐 Socials: